Carne Doyle-Manga

+Carne now spends the rest of his days working full-time as a scaffolder in the Gold Coast, Australia.

 Early years

-Born in Otaki, New Zealand, Doyle-Manga started playing rugby union in his local town before he was selected to play for the Hurricanes' Junior Development squad aged 15.
+Born in Ōtaki, New Zealand, Doyle-Manga started playing rugby union in his local town before he was selected to play for the Hurricanes' Junior Development squad aged 15.
 Soon after, Carne made a cross-code switch to rugby league where he has remained since.
 He was offered a sports scholarship at Keebra Park State High School and continued to play rugby at Keebra Park and later joined Burleigh Bears RLFC following his move to Australia.

 Club career

 After completing his scholarship, He was seconded by Newcastle Knights to play in the NRL Under-20s National Youth Championship where he made 3 caps.
 The following year he joined NYC rivals Canberra Raiders for the 2015 season.
 In 2016, Carne joined Wyong Roos and after making his mark on the NSW Canterbury Cup, he was invited to join New Zealand Warriors preliminary squad the following season.
 This brief pre-season stint landed him a position in the Queensland Cup with Tweed Heads Seagulls where he made 17 appearances.
 Following Seagulls away fixture against Papua New Guinea Hunters, Carne suffered a near-death experience after he endured an anaphylactic episode on-board the return flight to New South Wales.
 Tweed Heads coach Jimmy Matson gave him a relief tablet and oxygen which gradually regained his breathing and kept him calm until the plane arrived back in Australia.
 The cause was determined to most likely be due to traces of nut present in a carton of Orange Juice which Doyle-Manga had purchased post match.
 After taking time to recover following this experience, he returned to play for Seagulls.
 Carne was notable for his Hard-Hitting style of play in the 2017 season which was noticed by Norths Devils Head Coach Rohan Smith who enlisted him into the 2018 Squad.
 Doyle-Manga made an appearance in each game for the Devils and had a tackle efficiency of 88% which made him a credible asset to the team.
 His outstanding performance in 2018 was recognised by Newcastle Thunder's Jason Payne.
 He signed a 2-year deal with the club and moved to the United Kingdom early into the 2019 season and has already made strides along with teammates to seek promotion into the RFL Championship.
 Following Newcastle Thunder's failure to qualify for the Championship, Doyle-Manga returned to Norths Devils.